 2.2.13.
 Harvesting

 The study was focused only on green corn production.
-White corn was harvested 65 days after planting.
+Sweet corn was harvested 65 days after planting.
 Maturity indices such as the color of husks and silks were considered before harvesting.
 Corn was harvested early in the morning by detaching the corn ears from the stalk using a sharp bolo.
-Each sample corn ear was placed in a properly labeled individual crates and basket with treatment labels.
+Each sample corn ear was placed in a properly labeled individual crates and baskets with treatment labels.
 The harvested corn was immediately brought to the weighing area to avoid desiccation due to the heat of the sun.

 2.2.14.
 Data Gathering